 Jock itch (tinea cruris) is a fungal infection that causes a red and itchy rash in warm and moist areas of the body.

-Do you have an itch around the tops of your inner thighs that is itchy and driving you almost crazy?
-Many people will know about this kind of itch, an itch that can drive you to despair.
+Do you experience an intense itch on the upper parts of your inner thighs that is driving you nearly to despair?
+Many people are familiar with this type of itch, which can cause significant discomfort.

 Jock itch (Tinea Cruris) can mean an intense itching, burning, and red fungal rash around the private parts, these are the most usual symptoms.
 There can also be redness, flaking and peeling on the inner thighs, buttocks, pubic area, penis, and scrotum in males and around the pubic region or vagina in women.
 Jock itch is not necessarily a male complaint, many females can have an intense itch and redness on the inner thighs and mons pubis which is yeast related as well that is not necessarily related to a vaginal yeast infection.